manoadepu/api-test/README.md

 # api-test
-This repo utilizes rest-assured, junit5 and cucumber framework to test platform-science apis.
+This repo utilizes rest-assured, testNG and cucumber framework to test platform-science apis.

 ## **Steps to setup and execute the tests locally**